nirnaeth-arnoediad/operator-setup/README.md

 -rw-r--r--@ 1 <usr>  staff  491 Apr 11 20:18 ecdsaEncryptedWallet.json
 ```

-### Declare the alias in eoracle chain
+### Declare the alias in EO chain
-After generating the ECDSA alias address to use in eoracle chain, declare it using your Ethereum Eigenlayer identity, verifying the link between the two.
+After generating the ECDSA alias address to use in EO chain, declare it using your Ethereum Eigenlayer identity, verifying the link between the two.

 ```bash
 ./run.sh declare-alias